dmitro02/papa-ab-player/README.md

 ## TODO

+- run server as demon
+- if last page is 20 items empty next page appears
 - move completed books to the end
 - button to mark/unmark book as completed
 - filter boooks alphabetically or by author